htrajan/ht-drawsteel/Kits/Caster Kits/Frigid.md

 # Frigid

-The Frigid kit is for heroes who want to tap into the power of arcane blizzards and magical cold.
+The Frigid kit is for heroes who want to tap into the [[Power|power]] of arcane blizzards and magical cold.
 Armed only with an implement of crystal, you can create bursts of ice and protect yourself with frigid winds.
 When you meditate to prepare this kit, others notice the area around you becoming slightly cooler.

 ## Equipment